collaborative-robotics/behavior3py/README.md

 # BEHAVIOR3PY

 Base BT node classes are modified with some counters and flags to support learning in conjunction with the project collaborative-robotics/adaptive-b3.

+A new test, tests/test_basenode_adaptive.py is added to test the adaptive features along with the old tests.

 Derived from the [official python version of the Behavior3] (https://github.com/behavior3/behavior3py) library, originally written in Javascript.